 Check out: Victorinox Swiss Army one-handed trekker multi-tool with 12 tools

-Victorinox is the brand behind the Swiss Army Knife which is known throughout the world.
-In 2005, acquired their rival company Wenger in 2005.
+Victorinox is the brand behind the Swiss Army Knife, which is known throughout the world.
+In 2005, they acquired their rival company Wenger in 2005.
 That makes them the biggest brand of pocket knives in the world!

 Budget Pocket Knife Brands (that aren’t complete crap)

 These brands don’t make the highest-quality pocket knives.
-However, if you are looking for an entry-level knife on a budget, any of these brands is a good place to start.
+However, if you are looking for an entry-level budget knife, any of these brands is an excellent place to start.

 Check out: Kershaw Select Fire multi-function pocket knife